beechnut/transition-memo/transition-memo.md

 ### Implement: Innovation Fellowship

-In 2011, Code for America Fellows worked with New Urban Mechanics on projects such as Bostonavigator, Discover BPS, Where’s My School Bus, Building Boston, Boston Public Schools, and Boston Public Works.
+In 2011, [Code for America Fellows] worked with New Urban Mechanics on projects such as Bostonavigator, Discover BPS, Where’s My School Bus, Building Boston, Boston Public Schools, and Boston Public Works.

 __Problem:__ Code for America prioritizes fellowships based on need.
 Boston has well-established civic technology, so may not see a fellow for some time.
 However, the fellowship positioned a developer in a year-long position within New Urban Mechanics, providing consistent effort for civic technology projects and experience for a recent graduate.

 __Solution:__ Implement a fellowship program to mirror the Code for America Fellowship Program, sourcing talent from Boston schools and institutions, giving many more civic-oriented developers and designers the opportunity to serve their city.

+__Precedent__: The San Francisco Mayor's Office of Civic Innovation has a [dedicated fellow][fellow] similar to a Code for America fellow.

 ### Dream: Innovation Infrastructure